yochaigal/cairn/resources/frequently-asked-questions.md

  **Esther**: _"As a former **Herbalist**, do I recognize this plant?"_

  **Warden**: _"Yes.
-You also knows that it is probably overgrown on account of the sunbeam drenching it in natural light."_
+You also know that it is probably overgrown on account of the sunbeam drenching it in natural light."_

 **Esther**: _"What do the colors tell me about the plant?
 Is it poisonous?
 What about the green ichor?"_